Morikoi/asteroid-blaster/docs/index.md

 ## Resources on o11y.love

-> Please note that we endorse free learning resources and try to keep o11y.love informal only, no adve
+> Please note that we endorse free learning resources and try to keep o11y.love informal only, no advertisements or product preferences.
+Tools and name